nakaraan/cssweng-s12-unbound-sharelife/the_basics/README.md

 ## How to Run Project:
 1. Make sure you have flutter and its dependencies (as indicated on the resources) installed.
-2. Open a Powershell terminal to 'the_basics' dir either using the Windows Powershell app or the embed in VsCode.
+2. Open a Powershell terminal to 'the_basics' dir either using the Windows Powershell app or the terminal in VsCode.
     `cd the_basics`
 3. Run the program using this command:
     `flutter run -d chrome`